 The presumption can also be rebutted if the co-owners made unequal contributions to the purchase price, or if a property is purchased for commercial purposes.

 What is the best option for you?

 There are benefits and pitfalls to each type of concurrent ownership.
 A joint tenancy can help avoid the delays and cost of probate when one of the co-owners dies if the intention is that the surviving co-owner(s) are to keep the property.
+An estate planning law firm in Minneapolis can guide on this.
 For the benefit of continuity, this type of concurrent ownership is beneficial.
 With joint tenancies, the responsibility of all co-owners is equal too.

 On the other hand, by owning property as a joint tenant, the surviving co-owner(s) may use the property in any fashion they see fit, whether that means holding it, selling it or mortgaging it.
 In fact, the law states that immediately upon the death of a co-owner, ownership is transferred to the surviving co-owner(s).
 It can therefore be dangerous if there is an unstable relationship between the joint co-owners, regardless of whether the relationship between them is personal or professional.

 Similarly, where one or both of the parties have children from a previous relationship, they may wish to leave their share of the property to their offspring, This could only happen under a tenancy in common.

 Either way, whichever way you choose to purchase, there are pros and cons to each type of concurrent property ownership.
 You just have to consider which option is more favourable to you.